ashufelt/LoserPoolWebsite/LoserPickPool/Loser Pick Tasks.md

 ## Backlog

+- [ ] Only list teams that are available for that user
 - [ ] Sort tables
 - [ ] Suggestion box
 - [ ] Confirmation that they would like to overwrite a previous pick